-A dense forest of bamboo trees towered over the path, pushing in on either side of the low stone walls.
+A dense forest of bamboo trees towered over the path and pushed in on either side of the low stone walls.
 Overhead, the feathery canopy clouded together.
 If not for the curving graveled walk, the forest would be impenetrable.

 Sakura slowed her pace, taking it all in.

 All around her, the uniform trunks swayed gently.
-Vertical lines of every shade of green stretched to the sky, as if each tree were vying for the same scraps of blue.
+Vertical lines of every shade of green stretched upward, as if each tree were vying for the same scraps of sky.